ieperen3039/scs_lang/README.md

-# Faux 'programming'  language
+# Faux scripting  language
-a prototype script / programming language.
+a prototype scripting language.
-The aim for this language is to be concice, with a focus on explicit movement of data, high safety, and intended to be used in combination with C.
+The aim for this language is to be concice, with a focus on explicit movement of data, high type safety, and intended to be used in scripts.
 It is a static-typed, functional-like language based on method chaining, with pure functions and a lack of if- and for- statements.
-It provides operations on collections using 'buffers' which are effectively implemented as streams, with should be versatile enough to replace for-loops.
+It provides operations on collections using 'streams' which are effectively implemented as streams, with should be versatile enough to replace for-loops.
 It provides minimal syntax for currying, creating lamda functions, monadic operations, and error handling.
 It is not suited for implementing algorithms.

 ## Variables
 A variable is immutable, and _always_ effectively copied.
-The compiler manages the memory implicitly in a way similar to Rust's borrow checker.
+Memory is managed by the language

 ## Types and casting
 There are 4 types.